thasup/My-Weather-Journal-App/README.md

 1. clone this git on computer
 2. install node.js
 3. run command `npm install` on terminal
-4. run command `node server` on terminal
+4. run command `nodemon server` on terminal
 5. go to `http://localhost:8000/`
 6. happy!